-Although the origin of the Three Wise Men is a real mystery, its tracks takes us back to the Bible, to the Gospel readings of Saint Matthew.
-There, it talks about the journey made by the Three Kings of Orient, guided by one star, to Bethlehem to visit and offer gifts to the newborn baby Jesus.
-But even though the scriptures do not explain where they came from, they indicate that they came from Babylon or Persia, where they were a great influence.
+Although the origin of the Three Wise Men is a mystery, it dates back to the Bible, the Gospel readings of Saint Matthew.
+There, it talks about the journey made by the Three Kings of the Orient, guided by one star, to Bethlehem to offer gifts to the newborn baby Jesus.
+Although the scriptures do not explain specifically where they came from, they indicate that the men came from Babylon or Persia, where they were highly respected and influential.

 Traditions around the world

-Like in Venezuela, one of the traditions in Mexico is to cut the “Rosca de Reyes” or Kings Bread in the shape of a ring covered in sugar and pieces of fruit.
-Small plastic Baby Jesus figurines are placed inside the bread.
-Whoever gets a slice of bread with the figurine, has to invite friends over for “atole” or “tamales” on Candlemas Day, which is celebrated ever February 2nd, according to the Catholic tradition.
+Venezuela and Mexico share the tradition of the “Rosca de Reyes” or King’s Bread, a pastry baked in the shape of a ring covered in sugar and filled with pieces of fruit.
+Small plastic baby Jesus figurines are baked into the bread.
+Whoever gets a slice of bread with the figurine must invite friends over for “atole” or “tamales” on Candlemas Day celebrated February 2nd, according to Catholic tradition.

-And just the next day of the Three Wise Men celebration in Russia, Christmas is celebrated on January 7th, due to the fact that the Russian Orthodox Church follows the old Julius Cesar Calendar for religious festivities.
-There are diverse traditions that begin with a 40 day fasting and after January 7th they begin the “12 Holy Days” in which religious followers walk the streets celebrating Christmas.
+In Russia, Christmas is celebrated on January 7th since the Russian Orthodox Church follows the old Julius Caesar calendar for religious festivities.
+There are diverse traditions that begin with a 40-day fasting, and after January 7th, they begin the “12 Holy Days,” in which religious followers walk the streets celebrating Christmas.
 During the “12 Holy Days”, they help out the sick, the poor and the needy.
 Other countries that celebrate Christmas on January 7th are Ukraine, Serbia, Kazakhstan, Kirghiz, Georgia, Byelorussia and Moldavia.
-Many Orthodox Churches around the world celebrate Christmas on that day too, including some in the United States.
+Many Orthodox Churches around the world celebrate Christmas on that day, too, including some in the United States.